The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 All You Can Eat Stand

-These new stands offer unlimited sodas, popcorn, peanuts, chips, and five (5) hot dogs for just $20 per person.
-The stands are located on the first-base concourse of the View Level, behind section 428, and on the right field concourse of the Terrace Level behind Section 144.
+Located on the first-base concourse of the View Level, behind section 428, and concourse of Sun/Moon Deck, behind section 144.
+These stands offer unlimited sodas, popcorn, peanuts, chips, and five (5) hot dogs for just $20 per person.
 It's a great way to save PLUS skip the concession lines so you can spend more time enjoying a Reds game with family and friends!
-Bring your special All You Can Eat pass to one of the redemption kiosks near sections 139, 144 or 428.
-You will be issued a wristband to show that you are a pass holder and permitted in the All You Can Eat Stand line.
-The All You Can Eat Stand is open until the end of the 7th inning.
+Bring your special All-You-Can-Eat pass to the redemption kiosk in front of the All-You-Can-Eat Stands near section 428 on the first-base side of the View Level concourse, or behind section 144 in the Sun/Moon Deck.
+You will be issued a wristband to show that you are a pass holder and permitted in the All-You-Can-Eat Stand line.
+The All-You-Can-Eat Stand is open until the end of the 7th inning.
 Fans may purchase passes at the game, subject to availability.

 Assisted Listening Devices (ALD)

-Guests can request the use of Assisted Listening Devices (ALD) at any TriHealth Fan Accommodation Station in Great American Ball Park.
+Guests can request the use of Assisted Listening Devices (ALD) at either TriHealth Fan Accommodation Station located behind Section 119 and 420 in Great American Ball Park.

 For your convenience, PNC Bank ATM machines are located throughout Great American Ball Park at the following locations: